Survey Indicates Job, Grad School Placement Increasing

-According to the National Association of Colleges and Employers, the nationwide career outcome rate for 2015 graduates was 82 percent, and for institutions comparable in size to St. Lawrence was 90.3 percent.
+According to the National Association of Colleges and Employers, the nationwide career outcome rate for all 2016 graduates was 81 percent, and for institutions comparable to St. Lawrence was 91 percent.

 “As in years past, the University’s exceptional outcome rate reflects the vitality of a St. Lawrence liberal arts education, one which includes experiential learning such as internships with alumni and research collaboration with leading faculty,” said President William L. Fox.
 “Employers and graduate schools seek candidates who are strong writers, skilled public speakers, inquisitive learners, and also those who think of themselves as global citizens.”

 A trend over the last 10 years has been for more graduates to pursue careers over graduate school, with 70 percent of 2005 graduates working and 25 percent in graduate school one year after their graduation.
 The top-career paths for 2016 graduates included education, finance and banking, sports and recreation, health care, and public administration.